Knowledge Sheaves: A Sheaf-Theoretic Framework for Knowledge Graph Embedding: CELLULAR SHEAVES

-A cellular sheaf is an extension of the structure of a graph.
-Rather than simply recording connections between nodes, it specifies relationships between data associated with those nodes.
-Standard constructions like graph Laplacians implicitly work with the \emph{constant sheaf} on a graph: the sheaf where every data space is the same vector space (e.g., $\R$ or $\R^n$), and all restriction maps are the identity.
-This is a very simple relationship between nodes, and can be greatly generalized in the sheaf setting.

-The sheaf Laplacian provides a measure of ``smoothness'' or consistency for elements of $C^0(G;\Fc)$.
-While the elements of $H^0(G;\Fc)$ represent globally consistent choices of data on vertices, we can use the sheaf Laplacian to quantify how close any data assignment in $C^0(G;\Fc)$ is to consistency:
+The sheaf Laplacian provides a continuous measure of consistency for potential entity embeddings.
+As the elements of $H^0(G;\Fc)$ represent globally consistent choices of data on vertices, we can use the sheaf Laplacian to quantify how close any data assignment in $C^0(G;\Fc)$ is to consistency: